ZwerOxotnik/factorio-example-mod/README.md

 * More possibilities to control logic
 * Fastly publish your mod on mod portal
 * Use other's modules/code without adaptation
-* Easily manage your documenation
+* Easily manage your documentation
 * Auto publishing everywhere (almost)
+* Easy maintaining

 Useful stuff
 ------------